Dec

 The red background used on the card appears multiple times in the set.
 Until I saw this card I had assumed the red backdrop with seemingly random pale squares was nothing more than an abstract design.
 This card sets Trout at a bit more of a distance that others, revealing the backdrop to be the space between the upper and lower decks of a stadium.
 This isn’t a random design, but rather a tinting of the existing background with a deep red hue.

 The visible portion of the biographical text on the back mentions that Trout is the oldest pitcher on the Detroit staff.
 At age 36 this would also make him the elder statesman of Detroit’s 2023 pitchers.
 1952 was Trout’s last regular season, one that saw him traded mid-season to the Boston Red Sox.
-He retired at the end of the season and took up the post baseball profession of Dizzy Dean, calling publicly broadcast ballgames.
+He retired at the end of the year and took up the post baseball profession of Dizzy Dean, calling publicly broadcast ballgames.

 Like many retirees, Trout soon found himself considering a return to his previous line of work.
 The Baltimore Orioles signed him at age 42, nearly five years after his last pitching appearance.
 Trout got into two games for Baltimore in 1957 but managed to only record a single out before hanging up his glove for good.